-The Board of Directors of T'azur Company B.S.C. (c) have accepted the offer and recommendation of a merger between Solidarity B.S.C. and T'azur Company B.S.C. (c) based on the approval provided by the shareholders in the Extra Ordinary Meeting held on 29 September 2021.
-The merger includes the run-off business in Qatar branch but excluding its investment in its Kuwait subsidiary.
+The Group has 25.86% (2021: 25.86%) stake in Trazur B.S.C. (c) an unlisted regional takaful company Incorporated in the Kingdom of Bahrain.
+The Board of Directors of Trazur Company B.S.C. (c) have accepted the offer and recommendation of a merger between Solidarity B.S.C. and Trazur Company B.S.C. (c) based on the approval provided by the shareholders in the Extra Ordinary Meeting held on 29 September 2021.
+The merger Includes the run-off business in Qatar branch but excluding its investment in its Kuwait subsidiary.
 With effect from 1 February 2022, based on approval received from Central Bank of Bahrain, the formalities of the merger have been completed.
-Due to the completion of merger in 2022, the Group has received an effective stake of 5.172% in Solidarity B.S.C. and 18.1% in T'azur Kuwait.
+On completion of merger, the Company has derecognised the investment due to loss of significant influence.